zachspiel/ChoreTrackerApp/CONTRIBUTING.md

 3. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

+## Code of Conduct

+Please read our [Code of Conduct](https://github.com/zachspiel/ChoreTrackerApp/blob/master/CODE_OF_CONDUCT.md) to further read upon our values of coding.